 When the stars want the best color, they call on Ryan Pearl.
-Hailey Baldwin, Rumer Willis, and model Georgia Fowler are just some of the beauties he's done over the past few months.
-To figure out all things blonde for our nuptials, we tapped Pearl for advice.
+Hailey Baldwin, Rumer Willis, and model Georgia Fowler are just some of the beauties he's styled over the past few months.
+To figure out all things blonde for your nuptials, we tapped Pearl for advice.

 "I usually tell clients to get their hair colored a couple of weeks before the big day," advises Pearl.
 "It needs time to settle."
-This also gives you time to get in at least two deep conditioning sessions, so your tresses will be at their absolute softest and shiniest for your ceremony.
+This also gives you time to get in at least two deep conditioning sessions, so your hair will be at its absolute softest and shiniest for your ceremony.

-When you're a girl with curls, it's all about keeping depth at the root.
+When you're a girl with curly hair, it's all about keeping depth at the root.
 Pearl's advice on what to do with the rest of your coils?
 "Have lighter bits of blonde ran throughout."
 Done.

 You'll want to make sure that you have your color done first before applying any extensions.
 "Next, have them matched to your hair," directs Pearl.
 "And have your colorist tweak the tone of extensions if needed."